Amputation Neuroma

 7. Tinel’s Sign Test: Tapping the nerve to elicit pain or tingling.

-8. MRI Neurography: Specialized MRI to visualize nerves.
+8. Neurography: Specialized MRI to visualize nerves.

 9. Skin Sensitivity Tests: Assessing skin’s response to stimuli.